dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 4 - Linear Control of Manipulators.md

 ## Problem Definition
-Dynamics of a manipulator are represented by a nonlinear differential equation.
+Dynamics of a manipulator are represented by a nonlinear differential equation while linear control systems are oft